 As we take a closer look, we’ll see how THC can be problematic.

 Is CBD Oil Legal?

 Cannabis became illegal in 1928, following an international drug conference in Geneva.
-It’s only derivatives of industrial hemp, such as CBD, which you may purchase at shops all over the UK.
-CBD is one of 104 chemical compounds found in marijuana plants.
+Including derivatives of industrial hemp, such as CBD, which you may purchase at shops all over the UK.
+CBD is one of 104 chemical compounds found in hemp plants.

 Unlike Hemp seed oil, which comes from seeds, CBD comes from the flowers, leaves, and stalks of the plant.

-Hemp naturally contains only about 0.3% of the substances that cause a high, so it doesn’t fall under the Misuse of Drugs Act of 1971.
+Hemp plants naturally contain only about 0.3% of the substances that causes a high, so it doesn’t fall under the Misuse of Drugs Act of 1971.
 By comparison, Hemp seed oil contains no THC.
 On the other hand, Cannabis contains about 17% THC but contains less CBD than industrial hemp.